-Vehicles with gas discharge lamps ("xenon lamps") are equipped with dynamic headlight range control.
+Vehicles with gas discharge bulbs ("xenon bulbs") are equipped with dynamic headlight range control.
 This means that the headlights will be adjusted to suit the load level of the vehicle and "nodding movements" when pulling off and braking are automatically compensated for.